Centre for Financial Reporting Reform

-The Centre for Financial Reporting Reform (CFRR), part of the World Bank’s Governance Global Practice, works with client countries in Europe and Central Asia to implement good corporate governance and financial reporting practices and standards.
+The Centre for Financial Reporting Reform (CFRR), part of the World Bank’s Governance Global Practice.
+It works with client countries in Europe and Central Asia to implement good corporate governance and financial reporting practices and standards.

 The CFRR provides a range of diagnostic assessments, technical assistance, knowledge and convening services in the fields of audit, accounting, financial reporting and the implementation of international standards in these areas.
 Partners include the European Union, the Austrian Development Cooperation, the Swiss State Secretariat for Economic Affairs (SECO) and the Federal Ministry of Finance of the Republic of Austria.

-Overview
+History

 The CFRR was established in 2007.
 It is located in Vienna, Austria (the formal "seat agreement" was signed on 21 July 2010 between the World Bank and the Government of Austria.)

 Programs managed by the CFRR offer expert advice, knowledge and capacity development assistance, analytical and advisory services, learning and skill development, know-how and knowledge transfer, and technical assistance and institutional strengthening in the areas of corporate financial reporting and corporate governance.
 They include: